 I am a sinologist, art historian, and foreign policy analyst.
 I graduated in Chinese Studies with Japanese from the University of Durham, UK, and earned my M.A. from SOAS, University of London, whereupon I joined Christie’s as an expert for Chinese porcelain and works of art, as well as an auctioneer.
 I studied and worked extensively in China over the past two decades, and have co-founded and managed multiple start-up companies and projects.
 In Bogota, I began lecturing on the modern history, politics and economy of China and East Asia at several universities, including CESA School of Business and Los Andes University.
 I embarked on a PhD in political studies and completed the degree in late 2015 with a dissertation on China’s foreign policy towards Latin America, under the supervision of Qin Yaqing (China Foreign Affairs University, Beijing) and Matt Ferchen (Carnegie-Tsinghua Center for Global Policy, Beijing).
-After a short stint as adviser to the International Relations Department of the Mayor of Bogota, I took up the position of Postdoctoral Fellow for China-U.S.-Latin American Affairs at SAIS, Johns Hopkins University, before moving over to the Woodrow Wilson International Center for Scholars.
+After a short stint as advisor to the International Relations Department of the Mayor of Bogota, I took up the position of Postdoctoral Fellow for China-U.S.-Latin American Affairs at SAIS, Johns Hopkins University, before moving over to the Woodrow Wilson International Center for Scholars.

-China’s relations with Latin America and the Caribbean have emerged as a highly dynamic growth area, and economic analyses on the relationship abound.
+China’s relations with Latin America have emerged as a highly dynamic growth area, and economic analyses on the relationship abound.
 But there is more to this transpacific exchange than goods and money: it also offers new perspectives and opportunities.
 Inasmuch as the countries of Latin America face the challenges of rising inequality, inadequate physical integration, low education and skills levels, and environmental degradation, Chinese experience and strategic interests have the potential to either exacerbate or mitigate these issues.